jessecusack/scientific-workflow/HPC_clusters.md

     tmux new -s jlab

-If `tmux` is not available, you might need to load it with `module load tmux`.
+If `tmux` is not available, you might need to load it with `module load tmux` or use `screen` instead.
 Next, start an interactive session using the SLURM `srun` command.

     srun --partition=main -n 1 --mem=8G --time=08:00:00 --pty bash